Injury / Pain

 How to strap your knee after injury

 Knee strapping is the quickest and most common way of stabilising the knee while playing sports.
-There are a range of strapping methods designed to target different parts of the knee, the below are two of the most common techniques for strapping knee:
+There are a range of strapping methods designed to target different parts of the knee.
+Below are two of the most common techniques for strapping the knee:

-- Patella Tracking Strapping: Anchoring your patella tendon to reduce the strain on it and allow for more comfortable movement forwards and backwards while reducing pain.
-This is usually done for runners, hikers and track events.
+• Patella Tracking Strapping: Anchoring your patella tendon reduces its strain, allowing you to move more comfortably forward and backward while reducing pain.
+This is usually done for runners, hikers, and track events.

-- Knee Ligament Strapping: Creating a “frame” around your knee with tape, this technique stabilises the ligaments to reduce rotation movement on the knee.
-This is more common in sports like football, netball and soccer where pivoting and side to side movements are more common.
+• Knee Ligament Strapping: This technique stabilises the ligaments by creating a “frame” around the knee with tape.
+It reduces rotational movement on the knee.
+This technique is more common in sports like football, netball, and soccer, where pivoting and side-to-side movements are more common.

-Strapping with tape is quick and easy, and great for sports, providing an incredibly firm stability.
-However, it doesn’t stay in place for extended periods of time and can be uncomfortable if it needs to be applied repeatedly, so its best not used for all-day wear.
+Strapping with tape is quick and easy and great for sports, providing incredibly firm stability.
+However, it doesn’t stay in place for extended periods of time and can be uncomfortable if it needs to be applied repeatedly, so it's best not to use it for all-day wear.

 Wrapping the knee